Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 The Distributed Goose Counting Game successfully demonstrates key principles of distributed sensing and networked interaction.
 By combining physical buttons, MQTT messaging, and real-time web visualization, we created an engaging experience that highlights both the possibilities and challenges of distributed systems.

 The project shows that meaningful collaborative experiences can emerge from simple sensor inputs when combined with good architecture and thoughtful game design.
-The real-time nature of the interaction created competitive excitement, while the distributed architecture allowed easy scaling to multiple players.
+The hidden progress mechanic created suspense and psychological tension, while the distributed architecture allowed easy scaling to multiple players.

-Testing revealed that physical interaction significantly enhances engagement compared to traditional keyboard/mouse input, and that real-time feedback creates psychological dynamics that make the experience more compelling.
+Testing revealed that physical interaction significantly enhances engagement compared to traditional keyboard/mouse input, and that delayed result reveals (rather than real-time updates) can create more dramatic and exciting moments.
+The automatic calculation system eliminated the need for manual submission, streamlining the user experience.

-Future work could expand this foundation into more complex collaborative games, explore team-based variants, or use the architecture for entirely different applications beyond gaming.
+Future work could expand this foundation into more complex collaborative games, explore team-based variants, add configurable visibility modes (hidden vs real-time progress), or use the architecture for entirely different applications beyond gaming.